Brand insights. Customer insights. What’s the difference, why do they matter, and how can marketers best develop and use them?

 In a world awash with data, arriving at actionable insights may feel harder than ever, notwithstanding the wealth of research methodologies available to marketers.
 In this month’s Branding Roundtable, we explore what works – and doesn’t – in getting from raw facts to “brand wisdom”.

-Download the free eBook and learn the latest from:
+Download the full eBook and learn the latest from:

 Nigel Hollis, Chief Global Analyst at Millward Brown